Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 ## Building the Task Definition

-In order to deploy a container to ECS Fargate, we need to create a ECS task.
+In order to deploy a container to ECS Fargate, we need to create an ECS task.
 Each ECS task requires a task definition.
 This task definition contains all the properties needed for the container to run, including the location of the image.
-ECS also supports [sidecar container pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar), which would be a outstanding solution for having separation of concerns between the primary container and peripheral task such as log routing.
+ECS also supports [sidecar container pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar), which would be an outstanding solution for having separation of concerns between the primary container and peripheral tasks such as log routing.

 An example for task definition having an `nginx` container as the primary container and a `fluent bit` container for log routing would be the following ([source](https://docs.aws.amazon.com/AmazonECS/latest/userguide/firelens-example-taskdefs.html)):